VRtualize/VRtualize-Pangeo/docs/source/test_plan/strategy.rst

 **General**

-- Evironment downtime will adversely impact test schedules.
+- Environment downtime will adversely impact test schedules.
 - Test environment will exactly duplicate the production environment.
 - Issue reporting includes complete reproduction details (as per Issue Reporting Template).
 - Issues are tracked using the ZenHub Issue Tracking System only.